Background pattern

 • balance problems.

-The symptoms may disappear completely after the recurrence, but, over time, some problems may remain.
+The symptoms may disappear completely after the relapse, but over time, some problems may remain.
 This can cause physical disabilities that can interfere with daily activities.

-This medication helps to protect against attacks in the central nervous system by the immune system, limiting the growth of some white blood cells (lymphocytes).
+This medicine helps protect against attacks on the central nervous system by the immune system, limiting the growth of some white blood cells (lymphocytes).
 This limits the inflammation that causes nerve damage in MS.

-2. What you need to know before starting Teriflunomida Stada
+2. What you need to know before you take Teriflunomida Stada

 Do not take Teriflunomida Stada if:

-• You are allergic to teriflunomida or any of the other components of this medication (listed in section 6),
+• you are allergic to teriflunomide or any of the other ingredients of this medicine (listed in section 6),

-• You have ever developed a severe skin rash or skin peeling, blisters, and/or mouth ulcers after taking teriflunomida or leflunomida,
+• you have ever developed a severe skin rash, skin peeling, and/or mouth ulcers after taking teriflunomide or leflunomide,

-• You have a very low level of proteins in your blood (hypoproteinemia),
+• you have a low level of proteins in the blood (hypoproteinemia),

-Ask your doctor or pharmacist before taking this medication if you are unsure.
+If in doubt, ask your doctor or pharmacist before taking this medicine.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Teriflunomida Stada if:
+Consult your doctor or pharmacist before starting treatment with Teriflunomida Stada if:

-• You have liver problems and/or if you drink large amounts of alcohol.
-Your doctor may perform blood tests to check your liver function before treatment and during treatment.
-If the test results indicate a liver problem, your doctor may interrupt the treatment with teriflunomida.
+• you have liver problems and/or if you drink large amounts of alcohol.
+Your doctor may perform blood tests to check your liver function before and during treatment.
+If the test results indicate a liver problem, your doctor may stop treatment with teriflunomide.
 See section 4.

-• You have high blood pressure (hypertension), whether or not you are being treated to control it.
-Teriflunomida may cause an increase in blood pressure.
+• you have high blood pressure (hypertension), whether or not you are being treated for it.
+Teriflunomide may cause an increase in blood pressure.
 Your doctor will check your blood pressure before starting treatment and regularly during treatment.
 See section 4.

-• You have an infection.
-Before you start taking teriflunomida, your doctor will ensure that you have enough white blood cells and platelets in your blood.
-Since teriflunomida reduces the number of white blood cells in your blood, this may affect your ability to fight off the infection.
-Your doctor may perform blood tests to check your white blood cells if they suspect that you have any infection.
-With teriflunomida treatment, you may experience viral infections, including oral herpes or shingles (herpes zoster).
+• you have an infection.
+Before you start taking teriflunomide, your doctor will make sure you have enough white blood cells and platelets in your blood.
+Since teriflunomide decreases the number of white blood cells in the blood, this may affect your ability to fight infection.
+Your doctor may perform blood tests to check your white blood cell count if you suspect you have any infection.
+With teriflunomide treatment, viral infections such as oral or genital herpes (shingles) may occur.
 In some cases, serious complications have occurred.
-Inform your doctor immediately if you suspect that you have any symptoms of a viral herpes infection.
+You should immediately inform your doctor if you suspect you have any symptoms of a viral infection.
 See section 4.

-• You are switching from or to teriflunomida.
+• you are being switched from or to teriflunomida.

-• You are scheduled to have a specific blood test (calcium level).
+• a specific blood test (calcium level) is scheduled.
 A false decrease in calcium levels may be detected.

 Respiratory reactions